RobGaughan/Deploying-Active-Directory-in-Azure/README.md

 For the password I used LabPassword123 untick the "User must password at next logon" option to save some time for lab purposes Tick "Password never expires" (for lab purposes)
+Click next then finish on the following prompt

 ![image](https://github.com/user-attachments/assets/66f878d0-0c62-4b60-a71b-908f94215da6)